Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 The strategy effectively balances computational cost with solution quality in scenarios where optimality cannot be guaranteed in a single run.

-Below is a table of common machine learning algorithms, the type of optimization problem they solving (e.g. convex or non-convex), whether they are sensitive to initial conditions, and whether they will benefit from multiple restarts:
+Below is a table of common machine learning algorithms, the type of optimization problem they are solving (e.g. convex or non-convex), whether they are sensitive to initial conditions, and whether they will benefit from multiple restarts:

 | Algorithm                | Problem Type    | Sensitivity | Multi-Restart Benefit |
 |--------------------------|-----------------|-------------|-----------------------|